 Stick around for some shocking truth!

 Super Funnels Review At A Glance

 About: Super Funnels is an affiliate product funnel builder claiming to help you make $1000s in under a minute.

 Price: $27 for the front-end system, $755 for 5 upsells, $30 for ManyChat and post notification script, $50 for an autoresponder, and $200 for paid ads.

-Cons: Expensive, not for beginners, and funnels are shabby.
+Cons: Expensive, not for beginners, and the funnels are shabby.

 Verdict: Super Funnels is an expensive way to rely on a quick fix system to help you make an online income.
-You’ll end up spending than gaining money.
+You’ll end up spending more money than you make.